arm/remoteproc-runtime/docs/USAGE.md

 ## Prerequisites

 To try our Remoteproc runtime, you need one of the following devices:

 1. Physical hardware with remoteproc support, for example:
     - [NXP's i.MX93](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-9-processors/i-mx-93-applications-processor-family-arm-cortex-a55-ml-acceleration-power-efficient-mpu:i.MX93)
         - When using Remoteproc runtime with i.MX93, you may encounter specific hardware limitations that require additional configuration steps.
 See our [i.MX93 workaround notes](IMX93_WORKAROUNDS.md) for detailed solutions and best practices.
     - [ST's STM32MP257F-DK](https://www.st.com/en/evaluation-tools/stm32mp257f-dk.html)
 2. Corellium Virtual Device [pre-configured with our kernel](./CORELLIUM_USAGE.md)

-## Containerd Shim
+## Containerd Shim (Docker, K3S, etc)

 1. **Install the shim and runtime**